• C Programming Video Tutorials

 The C Compiler

-The source code written in source file is the human readable source for your program.
+The source code written in the source file is the human readable source for your program.
 It needs to be "compiled", into machine language so that your CPU can actually execute the program as per the instructions given.

 There are many C compilers available.
 Following is a select list of C compilers that are widely used −

-Clang − Clang is an open-source C compiler that is part of the LLVM project.
-It is available for a variety of platforms, including Windows, macOS, and Linux.
+Clang: Clang is an open-source C compiler that is part of the LLVM project.
+It is available for a variety of platforms including Windows, macOS, and Linux.
 Clang is known for its speed and optimization capabilities.

-Microsoft Visual C++: Microsoft Visual C++ is a proprietary C compiler that is developed by Microsoft.
+Microsoft Visual C++ − Microsoft Visual C++ is a proprietary C compiler that is developed by Microsoft.
 It is available for Windows only.
 Visual C++ is known for its integration with the Microsoft Visual Studio development environment.

 Turbo C − Turbo C is a discontinued C compiler that was developed by Borland.
 It was popular in the early 1990s, but it is no longer widely used.